allarohithreddy/KDD-GRP-1/README.md

 ## Project Introduction
 The dataset we are working with comes from a detailed study on Alzheimer's Disease in elderly patients.
 It includes information on people aged 60 to 90 from different backgrounds and education levels.
 The data covers a wide range of factors such as BMI, smoking habits, alcohol use, physical activity, diet, sleep quality, medical history, blood pressure, cholesterol levels, cognitive test scores (like MMSE), and various symptoms and diagnoses related to Alzheimer's Disease.

 Our main goal is to build models that can predict whether someone will be diagnosed with Alzheimer's Disease based on this information.
 We'll use different types of classification algorithms, like logistic regression, decision trees, random forests, and gradient boosting, to do this.
-We will also look for the most important factors that influence the risk of getting Alzheimer's.
-The results from this work could help in detecting Alzheimer's Disease early and improving how it is managed and treated.
+We will also look for the most important factors influencing the risk of Alzheimer's.
+The results from this work could help detect Alzheimer's disease early and improve how it is managed and treated.

 ### Problem Understanding
-This analysis will focus on identifying the characteristics of people who are diagnosed with Alzhiemers disease.
+This analysis will focus on identifying the characteristics of people who are diagnosed with Alzheimer's disease.

 ### Research Question
 How do factors like alcohol consumption, age, ethnic background, and medical history affect the risk of developing Alzheimer's disease?
 Can these variables be used to create a model that identifies individuals at high risk for the condition?
 What potential benefits could such a model offer for early intervention and care?